dynatrace-oss-contrib/opentelemetry-specification/specification/data-semantic-conventions.md

 ### General source code attributes

 Often a Span is tied closely to a certain unit of code, for example the function that handles an HTTP request.
-In that case, it makes sense to add the name of the function that is logically responsible for handling the operation that traces the span (usually the method that starts the span) to the span attributes as follows:
+In that case, it might make sense to add the name of the function that is logically responsible for handling the operation that the span describes (usually the method that starts the span) to the span attributes as follows:

 | Attribute name | Notes and examples                                           |
 | :------------- | :----------------------------------------------------------- |